Studio 100: Studio 100 International

+Seven months later in September of that year, during the annual Cartoon Forum held in that same year, Studio 100 Media and its subsidiary m4e partnered with Blue Zoo Animation Studio, which Studio 100 Media and its subsidiary m4e had distributed the Dutch/British CGI-animated series Miffy's Adventures Big and Small with Blue Zoo and co-produced it with Dutch holding company Mercis BV, to produce an CGI-animated preschool series entitled Monika's Garden, but no news for that series was made since.

-In July 2019, Studio 100 Media named Martin Krieger (who had previously the head of Studio 100 Media's global distribution) as their new CEO of Studio 100's global international distribution division Studio 100 Media alongside its subsidiaries Made 4 Entertainment (M4E) which Studio 100 Media acquired two years ago in February 2017, Studio 100 Film and CGI feature animation production studio Studio Isar Animation which was launched one year before.
+One month in July of that year, Studio 100 Media named Martin Krieger (who had previously headed Studio 100 Media's global distribution) as their new CEO of Studio 100's global international distribution division Studio 100 Media alongside its subsidiaries Made 4 Entertainment (M4E) which Studio 100 Media acquired two years ago in February 2017, Studio 100 Film and Munich-based CGI feature animation production studio Studio Isar Animation which was launched one year before, markinc Martin Krieger's return to the distribution division Studio 100 Media and its parent Studio 100 after he depatured back a year prior in 2018.

-In April 2021, Studio 100 Media entered a partnership with Mediatoon Licensing the licensing division of Media Participations-owned French distribution subsidiary Mediatoon Distribution to represent Mediatoon's franchises mainly from Mediatoon Distribution's programming catalogue and publishing catalogues of both Dupuis and Dargaud such as Lucky Luke to the German-speaking territories and other Central Europe territories to expand its international presence.
+In April 2021, Studio 100 Media entered a partnership with Mediatoon Licensing, the licensing division of Média-Participations' owned French distribution subsidiary Mediatoon Distribution, to represent Mediatoon's franchises mainly from Mediatoon Distribution's programming catalogue including those made by Média-Participations' in-house animation production subsidiaries which are Dargaud Media, Dupuis Edition & Audiovisuel and Ellipsanime Productions and publishing catalogues of both Dupuis and Dargaud such as Lucky Luke to the German-speaking territories and other Central Europe territories to expand its international presence.